-Home to four academic Schools of Study: Hertfordshire Business School, Hertfordshire Law School, School of Education and School of Humanities.
+Home to three academic Schools of Study: Hertfordshire Business School, Hertfordshire Law School, and the School of Education.

 Here you'll also find our extensive Sports Village; our main performing arts venue, the Western Auditorium; and our new Enterprise Hub, which houses our business incubation facilities and ground floor café.